Ashish013/FaceNet_TF-2.0/README.md

 The rough idea of the workflow can be summarized as:

 - At first the faces are extracted from the training data using dlib module and then a ResNet50 model is used to project these extracted faces onto a unit sphere in 128 dimensional euclidean space.
 - Next a triplet loss which mines for semi hard triplets is used to tweak the weights of the backbone ResNet50.
-The training goes on unitll a minimum intercluster distance is achieved between embeddings of each identy.
+The training goes on untill a minimum intercluster distance is achieved between embeddings of each identy.
 - When a new image is evaluated on the model the identity is assigned to the closest cluster provided it lies in the margin.